rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 There is quite a bit of negativity around us, programming community is not exempt from it.
 I will wrap up with some loose thoughts about negativity in the context of deductive and empirical mindsets.

-I fully expect this post to go into negative territory in some discussion boards, I hope it will be well received by some readers too, but the negative is given.
-Blogging is putting a nontrivial effort into something that is almost guaranteed to receive a significant amount of negative response (which makes me question the sanity of it).
-I can't answer why this is happening.
-I can observe that the negativity often comes with very little or no context.
-Engaging in internet discussion forums is like a Manhattan of communication skills, if you can make it there you will do really good in your project team.

-Venting frustration, IMO, it does not improve how either the "venter" or the "ventee" feel.
+Venting frustration, IMO, does not improve how either the "venter" or the "ventee" feel.
 It only fuels the negativity.
-IMO, the best way to fight negative emotions is, you guessed it, to employ the deductive.
+IMO, the best way to fight negative emotions is to employ the deductive.
 Figuring out the underlying context that causes negativity can save a conversation, simply engaging in that deductive search can protect you.
 Using logic to confront emotions is a form of what psychologist call [cognitive restructuring](https://www.apa.org/topics/anger/control).

 Criticism of bad code is bound to be unpleasant to its authors.
 Even worse, a lot of code can be criticized on purely logical grounds.
 This can be interpreted